Docverter/docverter/README.md

     $ sudo foreman export upstart /etc/init -u <some app user> -a docverter -l /var/log/docverter
     $ sudo service docverter start

 Other distributions will be similar.
-See the documentation for [Foreman](http://ddollar.github.com/foreman/) for other distributions.
+See the documentation for [Foreman](http://ddollar.github.com/foreman/) for more export options.

 ## Usage